sachinraja/ts-lib-starter/README.md

 # ts-lib-starter

 Boilerplate for your next TypeScript library.
-Build with speed and efficiency.
+Build with speed.

 ## Features